LokaHQ/sample-amplify-storage-browser/blog_v0.md

 ### Without the Amplify UI library

 Maybe you already are using some kind of component library, and you just don't want to add another dependency.
-In that case building something from scratch is a valid approach.
-Let's just say we want to retrieve the list of files in a bucket folder and display it.
+In that case, building something from scratch is a valid approach.
+Let's just say we want to build a simple medical file system that categorizes some files.
 The Amplify storage module offers these [API endpoints](https://docs.amplify.aws/javascript/build-a-backend/storage/reference/).
-In this case we need just the list endpoint.
+In this case, we need just the list endpoint.

 ```javascript
 function LocationsViewCustom() {